 Paper Fall Hanging Fans are a great inexpensive way to add a bit of fall whimsy and visual interest to your classroom or at the classroom door.
 Hang these on the corners of blackboards, near doorways, or in the room corners.
 At the end of the season, fold the fans back up and store them away for next year.

 Nothing says autumn like the changing leaves.
 Bring the outdoors in with these large Fall Leaf Cutouts that can easily be affixed to the front of a teacher’s desk, the ends of a blackboard, scattered throughout the room, or be used as door decorations.
 These are a perfect way to bring in those fall vibes without being too cutesy or pandering.

 7. Desk and Door Bunting for Fall and Halloween

-The whole goal of using fall decoration in classrooms and at the classroom door is to get an engaging and inviting space for students to learn as soon as they walk through the classroom door.
+The goal of using fall decorations in classrooms and at the classroom door is to get an engaging and inviting space for students to learn as soon as they walk through the classroom door.
 Classes this year can be in-classroom or online.
 While each has its unique challenges, you can certainly use your judgment to create a space that nurtures learning while still maintaining a bit of visual interest.
-In times like these, it is paramount to ditch the white walls and sterile environments in favor of something that brings a sense of home to the classroom or virtual space.
+It is paramount to ditch the white walls and sterile environments in favor of something that brings a sense of home to the classroom or virtual space in times like these.

-Whatever fall decor ideas you have, know that you’re helping to design a fun and engaging environment.
+Whatever fall decor ideas you have, know that you’re helping design a fun and engaging environment.
 It may be a bit of extra work and require some planning.
-But at the end of the day, you’ll get a space both you and your students can enjoy the entire season through.
+But at the end of the day, you’ll get a space both you and your students can enjoy the entire season.